velimirmsoft/com.musala.kb.java/WebServletsDemo/README.txt

-Here do a little example of servlets and its features.
+Here we do a little example of servlets and its features, like attributes, sessions, cookies, reading from web.xml as config.